-How Young Muslims Define "Halal Dating" For Themselves
+How Young Muslims Define 'Halal Dating' For Themselves

 Dating apps and websites that cater to young Muslims looking for meaningful long-term relationships are easy to find.
 Muzmatch, a dating app launched two years ago, has 135,000 people signed up.
 Other apps, like Salaam Swipe and Minder, report high success rates for young Muslims who previously had a hard time finding a partner.

-These apps allow people to filter their searches based on level of religiosity, the kind of relationship they're looking for and other aspects such as whether or not the woman wears a headscarf and the man sports a beard.
+These apps allow people to filter their searches based on level of religiosity, the kind of relationship they're looking for and other aspects such as whether the woman wears a headscarf and the man sports a beard.

 While the men behind these apps launched them with the hope of giving young Muslims a positive platform to interact on, they say there are still many in their societies that oppose the idea of young couples interacting.